jchristn/HttpServerLite/README.md

 - Specify the IP address on which HttpServerLite should listen in the Server constructor.
 - If you want to listen on more than one IP address, use ```*``` or ```+```
-- If you listen on anything other than ```127.0.0.1```, you may have to run HttpServerLite as administrator (operating system dependent)
+- If you listen on anything other than ```localhost``` or ```127.0.0.1```, you may have to run HttpServerLite as administrator (operating system dependent)
 - If you want to use a port number less than 1024, you MUST run HttpServerLite as administrator (this is an operating system limitation)
 - Open a port on your firewall to permit traffic on the TCP port upon which HttpServerLite is listening
-- Since HttpServerLite is not based on ```http.sys``` **you should not have to add URL ACLs**
-- If you're still having problems, please do not hesitate to file an issue here, and I will do my best to help and update the documentation.
+- If you're still having problems, please do not hesitate to file an issue here, and I will do my best to help and update the documentation

 ## Version History